logo

 Pros

-• Has built-in braking system
+• Built-in braking system for added safety

-• Larger front wheels for better steering
+• Larger front wheels improve steering

 Cons

-• Pricey than other walkers for seniors
+• Higher price than many other walkers

 Buyer’s Ratings: 4.8 out of 5 based on 11,672 Amazon Buyers